MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-deploy.md

 ### Operating the Guide

 Once your holograms are in place, you can test out operating your guide.
-Simply select Operating mode and click through the steps of your guide.
+Select Operating mode and click through the steps of your guide.

 [Overview of operating a guide in Dynamics 365 Guides - Dynamics 365 Mixed Reality | Microsoft Docs](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/guides/operator-overview)